apache/incubator-devlake-website/docs/_temp/Installation.md

 The same would apply to other repos (e.g. GitLab or BitBucket), boards (e.g. TAPD), or CI/CD (e.g. GitLab CI, Azure DevOps).

-## 4. Building use case 1
+## 4. Use Cases
+This section demonstrates real-life situations and how they get reflected in DevLake.

+### 4.1.
+Use Case 1

-There are `2 teams` with `2 boards`, 3 `repos`, and 3 `cicd pipelines`.
+There are `2 projects` with `2 boards`, 3 `repos`, and 3 `cicd pipelines`.
-One of the repos is shared between both teams.
+One of the repos is shared between both projects.

 ![](project_use_case_1.png)

 Let's build this example.

-### 4.1.
-Organizing projects
+#### 4.1.1.
+Organizing Projects
-DORA is good for testing effects of the new changes in team's methodology.
+DORA is good for seeing the effects of the new changes in team's methodology.
-So, naturally, we will create 2 `projects`, one for each team in this case.
+However, for DORA itself **there are no teams**, only projects.
+The `team` concept is redundant and only introduces noise and complexity, for no benefit.
+So we will create 2 `projects` on DevLake to reflect those we are working with.

 ![](create_project_1.png)
 ![](create_project_2.png)

-### 4.2.
-Creating connections
+#### 4.1.2.
+Creating Connections

 For GitHub `repos` we will create:
 - 1 connection for Team A